Packing Tips For Travelling with a Baby

 To assist with feeding baby, parents should assemble a kit that includes plastic bowls, baby utensils, burp cloths, dish washing liquid, bottle brush, and sponge as well as an insulated food container with ice pack.
 Tupperware containers and plastic zip loc bags can store snacks.

 It is also useful to take a small kit that includes repair and safety items.
 Including duct tape (which can be used on nappies with unreliable closures), small sewing kit with scissors and safety pins.
 A flashlight/ night light, electric outlet covers, and string/twist ties for tying drape cords or cabinets closed.
 (Dental floss can also serve as a clothesline in a pinch.)

 Familiar entertainment items will go a long way towards making baby feel secure.
 Parents should bring baby’s favorite books, toys, and stuffed animals.
 Also, it is helpful to bring baby’s music on an MP3 player with small speakers to soothe and calm him or her if needed.

 Finally, parents should save a packing checklist of essentials on the computer.
 The list should be revised after the trip based on experience and should be tweaked for subsequent trips as necessary.
 The printed list with check-off boxes will also help keep track of items that have to go into the suitcase bound for home.

-Packing for Stress-Free Travel With Baby
+Packing Tips Travelling With a Baby

 By leaving the bulkier baby equipment at home while making sure to pack smaller essentials that can address baby’s health, comfort, and safety.
 Parents can have a more relaxing vacation with their child.